 "one employed to manage the affairs of another," late 14c., contraction of procurator (c.
 1300) "steward or manager of a household;" also "a provider" (see procurator).
 From late 14c. as "one who acts or speaks for another; spokesman, advocate;" early 15c. as "business manager or financial administrator of a church, college, holy order, etc." Related: Proctorial; proctorship.

-1670s, from proctor (n.).
+1670s, "officiate as a university proctor," from proctor (n.).
 Related: Proctored; proctoring.